MyUNiDAYS/competency-framework/README.md

 `grunt build:prod` will produce a production build.

-`grunt watch` will run `build:dev` whenever it notices any changes to any content or source files.
+`grunt dev` will run the component parts of `build:dev` whenever it notices any changes to any content or source files.
 Alternatively you can run `grunt build:dev` manually.

 ## Hosting